 Restoration companies utilize the vacuum-freeze drying method to effectively remove moisture from water-damaged books or documents while preventing deformation from occurring as the moisture is drawn out.
-The freeze-drying process is also known as lyophilization or cryodessication and would need specialized machineries.
+The freeze-drying process is also known as lyophilization or cryodessication and requires specialized machineries.

 In this method, the wet item is frozen at a very fast rate to prevent the water from creating further deterioration on the paper material.
-A freezer that is set to -40deg Celsius is used for this purpose.
-The frozen book is then placed inside a vacuum chamber and the temperature inside the chamber is slowly elevated to thaw the material out.
-Evaporated moisture is removed from the chamber by the vacuum as the temperature is slowly elevated further.
+A freezer set to -40deg Celsius is used for this purpose.
+The frozen book is placed inside a vacuum chamber, and the temperature inside the chamber is slowly elevated to thaw the material out.
+Evaporated moisture is removed from the chamber by the vacuum as the temperature is slowly elevated.
 To prevent deformation, mechanical placeholders clamp down on the books hindering any movements resulting to warped pages or cover.

-Any of these methods are effective restoration techniques however homeowners should expect that water-damaged books may not be fully restored to pre-damaged conditions.
+Any of these methods are effective restoration techniques.
+However, homeowners should expect water-damaged books may not fully restore to pre-damaged conditions.
 Ink smears and tears prior to the recovery process will remain permanent.
-Recovery though is still at a high percentage and restored books would once again be usable.
+Recovery though, is still at a high percentage.
 Again, the homeowners should gauge the worth of the book or document versus the cost incurred by availing these services from restoration companies.

 Photographs Photo prints are some of the most endearing and most priced possessions in a household, particularly if the photographs are old and produced prior to digital photography has been established.
-Antiques and old photographs are irreplaceable even if scans and reprints can be performed.
-The sentimental or intrinsic values of these old photos can never be replaced.
+Antiques and old photographs are irreplaceable; even when scans and reprints are performed.
+Although you can never replace the sentimental or intrinsic values of these old photos.

-When trying to restore water-damaged photographs, the sooner it is done the better.
-Water damage restoration and document drying should be done within 48 hours, otherwise molds and mildew would occur and create further damage to the photos.
+The rule of thumb is, the sooner the better when trying to restore water-damaged photographs..
+Within 48 hours, undertake all water damage restoration and document drying, otherwise molds and mildew would occur and create further damage to the photos.
 The key here is to reduce the humidity and prevent the growth of these microorganisms.

-Photos should be handled carefully and on the edges only.
-The photo emulsion side should not be handled directly otherwise smears and smudges would be occur rendering the photo useless.
-Photos that have stuck together should never be pulled apart otherwise the photo side would be smeared beyond repair.
-These can be separated by slow rinsing in cold water until the individual photos separate.
+Handle photos carefully and on the edges only.
+Try not to handle the photo emulsion side directly, otherwise smears and smudges would be occur – rendering the photo useless.
+Do not pull photos that have stuck together apart; otherwise the photo side will smear beyond repair.
+Separate by slow rinsing in cold water until the individual photos separate.

-Each photo should be laid out flat on paper towels with the photo-emulsion side facing up.
+Lay each photo flat on paper towels with the photo-emulsion side facing up.
 Do not use printed paper towels as the ink may transfer to the photo.
 Slowly air dry them using a low-power air blower or place them inside an isolated room with a dehumidifier.

 Digital copies can be excellent backups to these photos and other documents should water-damage occur and affects your photos.
 This is excellent particularly for newer photos and other documents.
 Still, this would be a pale replacement to the original print particularly for old photos, certificates, and other documents that have increased its worth and value throughout these years.